we-make-software/tech/README.md

 Think about this: the information needs to be **static inside each kernel object file** we build.
 What do you think about that idea?

+When we talk about allocations up to 4096 bytes, kmalloc is actually very fast.
+The Linux kernel uses slab or slub allocators that keep caches of objects in powers-of-two sizes (32, 64, 128, 256, 512, 1024, 2048, 4096, …).
+So if we request 4096 bytes, the allocator just takes an entry from the 4096-byte cache, which usually maps exactly to a single page.
+This means allocation is basically just popping a pointer from a freelist, an O(1) operation.
+We only hit the buddy allocator when we go above one page (for example, 8192 bytes).
+So for allocations of 4 KB or less, kmalloc is very efficient.